Clearing up the misconceptions

 "There are night and day differences between the older technology systems and today's premier systems," Julian said.
 "Those who are familiar with the older technology systems may choose not to investigate today's plasma cutting technology because their reference point of plasma cutting is well short of their expectations.
 It really is an educational issue."

 Many fabricators have the following misconceptions about turning to plasma to cut aluminum.

 This is an issue of gas selection, said Bob Fernicola, business manager, plasma cutting, for ESAB Welding & Cutting Products, Florence, S.C.
 Cutting aluminum with air produces a rough edge coated with aluminum oxide.
-Different gases—usually an argon/hydrogen mix—make more sense for aluminum.
+Different gases—usually an argon/helium mix—make more sense for aluminum.